famiclone6502/DIY_Datalink_Adapter/README.md

 -  DigitalIO (tested with version 1.0.0)

 ## Connecting it all
 Connect the Arduino Uno to RS232 TTL adapter using wires with Dupont connectors.
+Add an LED with 1k resistor.
+Power the Arduino Uno via USB.
+Connect null modem cable from the PC to the TTL adapter.
 -  Connect pin 9 on the Arduino Uno to TX on the TTL adapter
 -  Connect pin 8 on the Arduino Uno to RX on the TTL adapter
 -  Connect 5V on the Arduino Uno to VCC on the TTL adapter